danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

 My name is Daniel Anadria.
-I am a rising statistician and data scientist pursuing a PhD at Utrecht University's Department of Methodology and Statistics and the Algorithmic Society consortium.
+I am a clinical data scientist pursuing a PhD at Utrecht University's Department of Methodology and Statistics and the Algorithmic Society consortium.
 I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing (NLP).

 I am researching ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP-systems for clinical decision-making.
 My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. dr. Daniel Oberski.